mmiv-center/filter_dicom_by_tag/README.md

 ```
 from the command line.

-The container can be started like this (but see the tips section to allow for caching of results):
+The container can be started on Linux or MacOS using a shell script (but see the tips section to allow for caching of results):
 ```
 ./filter_dicom_by_tag.sh /my/folder/with/projects
-docker run --rm -d -p 80:8888 -v /my/folder/with/projects:/data filter_dicom_by_tag
 ```

-Here we assume that a folder with DICOM images is in the /my/folder/with/projects folder on your local disk.
-The structure of this folder is not important.
-One of the nice things about DICOM is that all the information are in the header.
+Here we assume that a folder with DICOM images is in the /my/folder/with/projects folder on the local disk.
+Each folder inside this directory is assumed to be one project.
+One of the nice things about DICOM is that all the information are in the header so no special folder structure is expected inside each project folder.
 You do not have to sort files into specific folders or name the files in a specific way.
 Open a web-browser on your local machine to start the interface:
 ```
 open http://localhost:80/
 ```